Weekly Nutrition Assessment

 Another 25% of the U.S. population tries to eat more healthfully, but still consume a diet that is < 20% of calories from whole plant foods.
 This eating pattern leads to the same chronic diseases, disabilities, and death with only a 5-10 year delay.

-Significant prevention of chronic disease is often achieved with a diet > 40% of calories from whole plant foods (Net Points 10+).
+Significant prevention of chronic disease is often achieved with a diet > 40% of calories from whole plant foods (Net Points 10+ or a WPF-to-Non-WPF Ratio of 2.0+).

 A Net Score of 15+ (50% of calories from Whole Plant Foods) can be achieved without necessarily going "vegetarian" (or vegan).